tsnowlan/timesheet/README.md

 ## Installation

-Recommend using [pipx](https://pipxproject.github.io/pipx/) unless (or even if) using python3.9 in your base environment
+Because of the fancy python typing used, a minimum python version of 3.9 is required.
+Using [pipx](https://pipxproject.github.io/pipx/) to install is recommended unless (or even if) you're using python3.9 in your base environment.
+Python3.9 can be installed via conda (`conda create -n py3.9 python==3.9`) or pyenv (`pyenv install 3.9`) or maybe even your package manager.

 ```bash
 # from the repo root